 These are designed to prevent your dog from being able to slip out by tightening just enough when your dog pulls to stop escape and then adjusting back to a comfortable fit as your dog lets off from straining.

-Aside from interfering when your pup decides to chew on his leash, ignore him for a bit and let him go to his normal play with the leash attached.
+Aside from interfering when your pup decide to chew on his leash, ignore him for a bit and let him go about his normal play with the leash attached.
 In many cases, pups will completely ignore the leash and continue on as if they don’t notice it.
 Sometimes it will distract them enough that they will stand still while it is on.